 Concerning oil and gas, the government awarded a license to BG Group directly for hydrocarbon exploration in an area of approximately 300 million km2 in the Mosquitia province in the east of the country by the Caribbean Sea in April 2013.

 Honduras became candidate on 22 May 2013.
 See Honduras' candidature application for more details.
-Following the transitions arrangements approved by the EITI Board on 21 August 2013, Honduras is preparing its first EITI Report in accordance to the EITI Standard.
+Following the transitions arrangements approved by the EITI Board on 21 August 2013.

 Timeline of Honduras' implementation (click on image to enlarge):

 - Pilot project on benefitial ownership.
 Following a scoping study, the pilot targets data collection on ownership percentages of Honduran operating's parent companies that are listed in stock exchange markets.A report on the beneficial ownership project in Honduras is excted to be presented in June 2015.